-In late 2015, Bitterroot formed a joint venture with a subsidiary of Altius Minerals Corporation ("Altius") to explore 250 square miles of Bitterroot's privately held mineral rights in the Upper Peninsula (the "Voyageur Lands") for conduit-hosted, high-grade magmatic nickel-copper-PGM deposits similar to Lundin Mining's Eagle and Eagle East deposits.
-Altius acquired a 50.1% interest in the joint venture by incurring C\$600,000 of exploration expenditures.
+In late 2015, Bitterroot entered into an option/joint venture agreement with a subsidiary of Altius Minerals Corporation ("Altius") to explore 250 square miles of Bitterroot's privately held mineral rights in the Upper Peninsula (the "Voyageur Lands") for conduit-hosted, high-grade magmatic nickel-copper-PGM deposits similar to Lundin Mining's Eagle and Eagle East deposits.
+Altius acquired a 50.1% interest in the mineral rights by incurring C\$600,000 of exploration expenditures.
 This was achieved mainly through funding a 4,590 line-kilometre VTEM Plus airborne magnetic and electromagnetic survey.
 Altius and Bitterroot's analysis of the aeromagnetic and VTEM Plus data and subsequent Maxwell modelling has resulted in the selection of nine (9) high-priority targets for follow-up.
 Prospecting has identified a previously undocumented ultramafic intrusion or flow, which enhances the exploration potential of several adjacent, overburden-covered, high-priority VTEM Plus and aeromagnetic targets.